-While its not a perfect game, those wanting some frantic top down shooter action, with a grim dark narrative will get a kick out of this game, and for what it is, its very well made.
+While it is not a perfect game, those wanting some frantic top-down shooter action, with a grimdark narrative will get a kick out of this game, and for what it is, it is very well made.

-You know.. that narrative is kinda appealing..
-I may just play this…some day..
+You know..
+That narrative is kinda appealing, and I may just play this someday…

 10) Destiny Warriors

-Ok to begin this review is written with the fact that Destiny Warriors costs less than a Big mac and probably is better for you, that being said its very much a campy RPG Maker game, like dozens of other RPG Maker games on steam, and while I cannot say for certain it does indeed use RPG Maker engine, its pretty darn close, and i don’t need to go into why no one likes those games, no matter how much effort a dev puts into the game, it will always end up looking like a RPG Maker.
+Ok to begin this review is written with the fact that Destiny Warriors costs less than a Big mac and probably is better for you, that being said its very much a campy RPG Maker game, like dozens of other RPG Maker games on Steam, and while I cannot say for sure it does indeed use RPG Maker engine, its pretty darn close, and I don’t need to go into why no one likes those games, no matter how much effort a dev puts into the game, it will always end up looking like an RPG Maker.